lexiaoyao20/iOS-Learning/README.md

 ## Slider

 * [TTRangeSlider](https://github.com/TomThorpe/TTRangeSlider) - A slider, similar in style to UISlider, but which allows you to pick a minimum and maximum range.

+## WebBrowser

+* [KINWebBrowser](https://github.com/dfmuir/KINWebBrowser) - KINWebBrowser is a web browser module for your apps.
+Powered by WKWebView on iOS 8.
+Backwards compatible with iOS 7 using UIWebView.

 ## Chart-图表控件